 Leasehold improvements are amortized by the straight-line method over the term of the lease, which is shorter than the estimated useful life of the improvements.

-l.
+k.
 Intangible assets:

-Intangible assets with definite lives are amortized over their estimated useful lives using the straight-line method, at the following annual periods ranges:
+Intangible assets with definite lives are amortized over their estimated useful lives using the straight-line method which best reflects the pattern of use, at the following annual periods ranges: